JohnC27/carrental/README.md

 # carrental
-Web site for company, which rents out cars
+Web site for company, which rents out cars in city Perm